 - Previous exposure to chemotherapy drugs

 - Exposure to certain chemicals eg. Benzene

 - Genetic disposition in patients with Down’s syndrome

-During the early stages of leukaemia, there may be no symptoms.
+The symptoms of leukaemia generally depend on the type of leukaemia, how quickly it grows and at what stage the disease is diagnosed.
 Many of the symptoms of leukaemia don’t become apparent until a large number of normal blood cells are crowded out by abnormal cancer cells.

 Possible complications of leukaemia inclusive of: